Amazon to close fashion website endless.com

 Endless.com was launched in 2007, specializing mainly in women's shoes and handbags.

-Starting next week, endless.com said customers will be able to buy shoes, handbags, jewelry and watches from more brands from Amazon's main website, along with apparel.
+Starting next week, endless.com said customers will be able to buy shoes, handbags, jewellery and watches from more brands from Amazon's main website, along with apparel.

 The switch is part of a big push by Amazon this year to expand further into fashion and apparel, one of the fastest-growing retail categories online.
 EBay Inc, Amazon's main rival, has done well with its fashion offerings in recent years.